 She spent a number of years working overseas in South Africa, before returning to Australia in 1994. then spend some time in Brisbane before moving to Melbourne in 1998.
 Following her brush with death and subsequent survival and recovery from both brain, then breast cancer, Brigette reviewed her life’s priorities.

 And in 2012 she sold her profitable IT business to pursue, her dreams Brigette’s business focus on living provides online wellness programs to women going through the experience of breast cancer, which enables women to take control of their lives.
 Hi, Brigette, welcome to the program.

 I’m curious to know a little bit about you what it is that you’ve done in the past then, and then we’ll talk about what you’re doing now.

 Sure, so, so, my past was entirely different to what it is now, which I’m actually quite grateful for.
-So I i when i was I’m going to go back to when I was 35.
-And, and start from there.
-So I’m 35 years of age and I had have a small business and I had just had My first child with my partner Ross, and Zach is now six months old.
+So I’m going to go back to when I was 35.
+And, start from there.
+So I’m 35 years of age and I have a small business and I had just had My first child with my partner Ross, and Zach is now six months old.

 And life seemed pretty good except for one problem.
 I had this really, really incredibly sore neck to the point where I couldn’t move it very far left or right.
 I was like one of those Thunderbirds if you ever drove me to that car too.

 I do actually, that’s pretty cool.
 Well, maybe this situation wasn’t but I know the Thunderbirds.